-Museum of Ice Cream has opened pop-ups worldwide and has welcomed special visitors such as Beyoncé & Blue Ivy Carter and the Kardashian clan.
+Museum of Ice Cream has opened pop-ups worldwide and has welcomed special visitors such as singer Beyoncé Knowles-Carter and daughter Blue Ivy as well as the Kardashian clan.

-“We've seen 1.6 million visitors today,” Bunn said.
-“Next year, we're on track to see 3 million visitors, and we're opening up locations around the world.”
+“Next year, we're on track to see 3 million visitors, and we're opening up locations around the world,” Bunn said.

-Besides selling their original ice cream flavors, Bunn said visiting the museum is a colorful, "multisensory experience."
+In addition to selling original ice cream flavors, Bunn said, the museum offers visitors a colorful, "multisensory experience."

-Bunn said the trick of the trade to appeasing millennial visitors is to generate an Instagram-worthy environment.
+Bunn said the trick to luring millennial visitors is generating an Instagram-worthy environment.